Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 ### Comparison issues

 Warning: comparisons between variables or expressions that you think would return a clear true or false result can be tricky.
 The "==" and "!="  operators use loose comparison and can produce some surprising results, eg.  `"" == false` is true, but `"false" == false` is false.
-(There is some sense in that, but it's not great design).
+(There is some logic to that, but it's not great design).

-The "===" operator set use exact comparison - the only thing that is equal to "true" is another "true".
+The "===" and "!==" operator set use exact comparison - things must be the same type and the same value to be equal.
+The only thing that is equal to "false" is another "false", not 0 or "" or null or [] or [[]] or [0].
 It's advisable to always use the === and !== versions, but the "==" and "!=" are so common in other languages your fingers will type them without thinking.
 This is all a legacy from the early days.
 Here are the gory details: [Comparison tables](http://dorey.github.io/JavaScript-Equality-Table/)

-### Switch {} statement
+### Switch{} statement

 Rather than a long if/else chain, we can select amongst simple options with a switch statement.
 ```javascript